watson-developer-cloud/python-sdk/README.md

 Note:
 Conversation V1 is deprecated and will be removed in the next major release of the SDK.
 Use Assistant V1 or Assistant V2.

+Watson Assistant V2 API is released in beta.
+For details, see the ["Introducing Watson Assistant"](https://www.ibm.com/blogs/watson/2018/03/the-future-of-watson-conversation-watson-assistant/) blog post.

 ## Running in IBM Cloud

 If you run your app in IBM Cloud, the SDK gets credentials from the [`VCAP_SERVICES`][vcap_services] environment variable.